Vivekban/garden/README.md

 # My Garden App with Clean Architecture & Compose

-A gardening app which helps user to manages watering need of plants.
-In app user can add any number of plants in their garden from a huge cloud database (backed by Perenual).
-App tell user the last time water is given to a plant.
+A gardening app that helps users manage the watering needs of plants.
+In the app, user can add any number of plants to their garden from a huge cloud database (backed by Perenual).
+The app tells the user the last time water is given to a plant.

 ## Screenshots